EPICLab/synectic/ARCHITECTURE.md

 [Electron](https://electronjs.org/) is an open-source framework developed and maintained by GitHub.
 Electron combines the Chromium rendering engine and Node.js runtime in order to provide a desktop GUI application using web technologies.

 Synectic uses [`electron-forge`](https://www.electronforge.io/) as the scaffolding for providing a base [Node.js](https://nodejs.org/en/about/) solution and a ready-to-run Electron application.
+Under the hood, this project uses [`electron-rebuild`](https://github.com/electron/electron-rebuild) to automatically recompile native Node.js modules against the correct Electron version, and [`electron-packager`](https://github.com/electron/electron-packager) for customizing and bundling Electron apps to get them ready for distribution.

 The [`electron-devtools-installer`](https://github.com/MarshallOfSound/electron-devtools-installer) module ensures that the Chrome DevTools extension is loaded into Electron.